Medication Search - Spravato

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-What form(s) does the Spravato medication come in?
+What form(s) does Spravato come in?

 Each single-use device contains 0.2 mL of an aqueous solution that delivers 28 mg of esketamine in 2 sprays (one for each nostril).
 Nonmedicinal ingredients: citric acid monohydrate, sodium edetate, sodium hydroxide, and water for injection.

-How should I use the Spravato medication?
+How should I use Spravato?

 The recommended adult starting dose of esketamine is 56 mg given intranasally (into the nose) twice a week for 4 weeks.
 Depending on how you are feeling and how well the medication works, your doctor may adjust the dose.
 People with Japanese heritage or people over the age of 65 may require lower doses of this medication.
 Talk to your doctor if this applies to you.